Well-designed contactor websites not only give potential clients the right impression but also convert visitors into customers.

 Its hamburger-style menu’s condensed design conceals surplus information out of the way, letting users decide whether they want to explore further.
 In the meantime, they can absorb the target message on the landing page, and learn more about the company’s past projects and past clients, before clicking on other pages.

-Visuals are more memorable than words alone, which is what makes this site stand out.
+Visuals are more memorable than words alone, which is what makes this contractor web design stand out.
 There’s no better way to sell the idea of a beautiful home than with a striking homepage gallery.
 After a user sees these images, they can scroll down to read more about the company’s history and main selling points.

 When you click on the blog section, a lead generation form immediately pops up before you can continue reading.
 Castle Homes know those who are interested in their blog are the type of leads who will spend time on their website looking at completed work, and may be interested in receiving updates.